Regression-based proximal causal inference for right-censored time-to-event data

 \section{Discussion}

-The proposed two-stage-least-squares approach corresponds to the ``outcome confounding bridge function'' approach in proximal causal inference, which relates the conditional distribution of primary and negative control outcome variables given the other covariates~\supercite{miao2018identifying, tchetgen2020introduction,cui2023semiparametric}.
+The proposed two-stage regression approach can be viewed as a specific implementation of the so-called ``outcome confounding bridge function'' approach in proximal causal inference, which relates the conditional distribution of primary and negative control outcome variables given the other covariates~\supercite{miao2018identifying, tchetgen2020introduction,cui2023semiparametric}.
 An alternative approach uses the so-called ``treatment confounding bridge function'' that models the inverse propensity score of treatment using the NCE~\supercite{cui2023semiparametric} in case the primary exposure is binary.
 We leave such developments to future research.